Lilac and Lace Floral Design Sustainability Policy

 LLFD business operations are run in the most conscious way possible, at this time.
 The LLFD Studio is run using eco-energy with LED lighting, and all cleaning and toilet products are sourced from reputable eco-suppliers, like Who gives a Crap? and Method.
 Rebecca harvests the rainwater from her Studio to fill her floral buckets and water her plants.
 She also has a hot bin composter to turn her green waste into compost for the next season’s flowers.

 LLFD aims to minimise its CO2 footprint with a longer term ambition of bigger reductions.
-At present, Rebecca offsets her travel emissions using Ecologi.
+At present, Rebecca measures her travel emissions and offsets these using Ecologi.

-Rebecca is aware of issues within her supply chain at present that creates difficulty in her sustainability journey.
+Rebecca is aware of issues within her supply chain that currently create difficulties in her sustainability journey.
 The importing of flowers not only has a very large carbon footprint, but so many of these flowers arrive wrapped in single-use plastics.
 Transitioning to British/locally grown flowers will help reduce and in time eliminate this completely.

 Sustainability Objectives

-In line with our purpose and values, and to ensure the best possible chance of achieving our objective of being fully committed to sustainable development, across all aspects of the business, we will
+In line with our purpose and values, and to ensure the best possible chance of achieving our objective of being fully committed to sustainable development, across all aspects of the business, LLFD will

 1. Use sustainable practices

 Rebecca stopped using Floral Foam back in 2018 due to its proven devastating environmental impacts on marine invertebrates and their ecosystems.
 It has no place at LLFD and Rebecca will continue to research ways in which her designs can be created without causing further harm to our planet.
-Rebecca has been using moss as a substitute, but unfortunately has learnt that the methods of its sourcing often damage the peat bogs in which it grows.
-Therefore, Rebecca is working to step away from this type of moss, instead looking to create designs in containers that only require water.
-These containers are multi-use and although require chicken wire for stability, the chicken wire is also reused over and over again.
+Rebecca has been using moss and water as a substitute and now only uses moss that has been sustainably sourced.
+Many of her designs are created in containers that only require water, which are multi-use and although require chicken wire for stability, the chicken wire is also reused over and over again.

 2. Compost all green waste

 The LLFD Studio has a hot bin composter to enable the green waste produced to be composted and turned back into a usable product.
 Rebecca uses the compost on her plants to create the best possible crop and yield for the following year.
-LLFD also has a newly created growing plot, which will also have its own composting facilities in the next year, which will be used by Rebecca and the other users at Little Warden.
+LLFD also has a growing plot, which will also have its own composting facilities in the next year.

 3. Not use dyed, bleached or painted materials